• Github

 Class Reference¶

-class psyneulink.core.components.mechanisms.mechanism.Mechanism_Base(default_variable=None, size=None, input_ports, function, output_ports)¶
+- class psyneulink.core.components.mechanisms.mechanism.Mechanism_Base(default_variable=None, input_shapes=None, input_ports, function, output_ports)¶

 Base class for Mechanism.